fabandmina/fabandmina.github.io/content/blogs/gears/bicycle.en.md

 One the major issues was that the stoker's view was halved by the captain's back.
 Which we thought was less than ideal for travelling, although we could communicate more easily.

-That's about when we learnt about the Hase Pino tandem, a semi-recumbent tandem.
+That's about when we learnt about the Hase Pino tandem.
+A couple hours of test-drive convinced us to make it our new partner for crossing Eurasia.
-Basically, it means that the captain has an upright position, whereas the stoker is more or less laid back at the front.
+Although we are happy to use it now, how will it perform in the harshest conditions of a 28,000km ride across the Eurasian continent?

+## Maneuverability

+## Maintenance

+## Accessories

+##

 ### Great features
 - The frame design allows both riders to have a panoramic view while pedaling.